 The General Resolution contains various covenants and security provisions, certain of which are summarized below.
 In general, this Section does not summarize any provisions of the Series Resolutions.
 Reference should be made to the General Resolution for a full and complete statement of its provisions.
-A copy of the General Resolution or any Series Resolution may be obtained by contacting the State at the address provided on the first page of this Part V of the 2009 Annual Report.
+A copy of the General Resolution or any Series Resolution may be obtained by contacting the State at the address provided in the Introduction to Part V of the 2010 Annual Report.